 Tailings deposition into Storage 1A commenced on the 12th May 2001.
 Tailings are delivered to the tailings pond using two dedicated pipelines and discharge spigots are set at between 25m to 50m intervals around the pond perimeter.
 Approximately five spigots are open at a time and open spigots are periodically relocated to ensure a constant deposition of tailings along the pond edge.
 Tailings are sampled monthly using procedure WAI-200-PRO-029 Discharging Tailings and Supernatant Sampling.
 Tailings samples are submitted to SGS laboratories in Waihi whereas supernatant samples are sent to RJ Hill.
-Analyses determine the tailings acid neutralising capacity (ANC), maximum potential acidity (MPA), and net acid generation (NAG) capacity, and sulphate (Table 7) and these procedures are detailed in Appendix E).
-Results of this testing are forwarded to EGi for analysis and reporting (Appendix C).
+Analyses determine the tailings acid neutralising capacity (ANC), maximum potential acidity (MPA), and net acid generation (NAG) capacity, and sulphate (Table 9) and these procedures are detailed in Appendix E).
+Results of this testing are forwarded to EGi for analysis and reporting with the latest report relating to MUG tailings (Appendix C).